 Bill Cameron, a relative, was overcome with the limited ‘new world’ surrounding Neil and other young adults and began dedicating himself to ‘opening doors’ for people who have significant physical disabilities.
 It struck Bill there was no device for Neil to communicate so he put his engineering background to use.

-Neil literally spoke through a “sip-and-puff (new window) (new window)” machine using Morse Code and this code appeared as letters on a computer screen.
+Neil literally spoke through a “sip-and-puff (new window)” machine using Morse code and this code appeared as letters on a computer screen.
 These letters formed Neil’s words and sentences and thus began the link to technology for people with disabilities.